Bladetrain3r/Magic-Launcher/README.md

 - Import/export functionality
 - Platform-specific improvements
 - Documentation and examples
+- Security issues
+- Bugs
 - Useful extensions to the core emphasising immediate utility
+- The goal remains to keep bloat relatively minimal and focus on task high.

 ## Acknowledgments